Love for design and building

-THE CONSUMER: Finally, I noticed how homes are sold by way of features and selections.
+SHINY AND NEW: Then, I noticed how homes and renovations are sold to us by way of features and selections.
 It is highly likely that if you want to build a new home you will be taken through a process where you will choose a layout, a kitchen and countertop, light fixtures, flooring and paint…all in about 4 hours.
-In this way the general public is pursuaded that buying a house is like buying a toaster or a car.
-If it has a scratch you go for an exchange.

-I realized that as long as everyone’s attention is on the shiny new quartz countertop, no one is noticing or even caring about the things that make for a house that lives well, holds its value, has durability, and makes a small environmental impact.
-If you are looking for a home or want to make a change in your existing home you are considered a consumer.
+NAVIGATING THE MAZE: Given this complexity, how can homeowners be expected to navigate this world?
+It seems to me that if everyone’s attention is on the quartz countertop, no one is noticing or even aware of things that make for a house that lives well, holds its value, has durability, and makes a small environmental impact.

 Over the years, the TLC business model has been refined to create a more seamless experience – providing a road map through every consideration, from early due-diligence through design concept development to final working drawings, all the way through the build and to the final walkthrough.

-In 2014, Suzanne joined the TLC team.
+My daughter, Suzanne joined me in 2014.
+She has made a major contribution to that seamless experience.
 Suzanne is a public relations professional and communications specialists.
 In all likelihood, her’s will be the first voice you hear if you call TLC.
 Suzanne’s strength lies in her ability to hear a need, a priority, and an idea and chart a path that becomes easy to understand.
 You won’t be disappointed.

 – Will Klassen, Principle & Designer